-You have a compression fracture or break in one of the bones in your spine.
+You have a crushed vertebra.
+This is a compression fracture of 1 or more bones in your spine.
 This kind of break usually happens in older people with thinning of the bones called osteoporosis.
-It may happen after a ground level fall or even with a very minor force.
+It may happen after a ground-level fall or even with a very minor force.
 This can include bending forward, getting up from a seated position, coughing, or sneezing.

-It may also occur in young healthy people after a severe injury, such as a car accident or fall from a height.
-This is generally a stable break and usually does not cause any injury to the spinal cord or nerves.
-This injury usually takes 1 to 3 months to heal.
+It may also occur in young healthy people after a severe injury, such as a car accident or a fall from a height.
+This is generally a stable break.
+This means the spine doesn't need to be realigned or fused.
+And it usually doesn't cause any injury to the spinal cord or nerves.
+This injury often takes 1 to 3 months to heal.
 It can be treated at home with bed rest and pain medicine.

-A back brace or abdominal binder may be prescribed to reduce pain by limiting motion at the site of the break.
-If you have osteoporosis, talk with your healthcare provider about using calcium and vitamin D supplements.
+A back brace or abdominal binder may be prescribed.
+This reduces pain by limiting motion at the fracture site.
+If you have osteoporosis, talk with your healthcare provider about using calcium and vitamin D3 supplements.
 You may need prescription medicines to prevent further bone loss.
-An exercise program to strengthen spine strength is a very important part of the treatment plan.
+If you take corticosteroids, smoke or take nicotine products, or you had a bariatric surgery, talk to your provider about how this affects your bones.
+An exercise program to increase spine strength is a very important part of the treatment plan.
 It should start once the pain is under control.

-If you have severe or persistent pain, your healthcare provider may recommend a procedure called a vertebral augmentation.
-In this procedure, a needle is used to inject a bone cement into the broken vertebra.
-This will expand it back closer to its original shape.
+If you have severe and lasting pain, your provider may advise a procedure called a vertebral augmentation.
+In this procedure, a needle is used to inject a bone cement into the fractured vertebra.

 Don't sit for long periods of time.
-This puts more stress on the lower back than standing or walking.
+This puts more stress on the low back than standing or walking.

 Apply an ice pack over the injured area for 15 to 20 minutes every 3 to 6 hours.
 You should do this for the first 24 to 48 hours.
-You can make an ice pack by filling a plastic bag that seals at the top with ice cubes and then wrapping it with a thin towel.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a thin towel or cloth before using it.
 You can start with ice, then switch to heat after 2 days.
 Apply heat (warm shower or warm bath) for 15 to 20 minutes several times a day for muscle spasms.
 Some people feel best alternating ice and heat treatments.
 Use the one method that feels the best to you.
 Be careful not to injure your skin with the ice or heat treatments.
 Ice should never be applied directly to skin.
 Warm rather than hot heat should be used to protect skin areas that have decreased sensation.

 Take pain medicine as directed.
-Call your healthcare provider if your pain is not well-controlled.
+Call your healthcare provider if your pain isn't well-controlled.
 A dose change, stronger medicine, or other treatment options may be needed.

-Be aware of safe lifting methods and don't lift anything over 10 pounds until all the pain is gone.
+Be aware of safe lifting methods.
+Don't lift anything over 10 pounds until all the pain is gone.

-Follow up with your healthcare provider, or as advised.
-If X-rays were taken, you will be told of any new findings that may affect your care.
+Follow up with your healthcare provider as advised.
+If X-rays were taken, you'll be told of any new findings that may affect your care.

 Call 911 if you have:

-Weakness or numbness in one or both legs
+Weakness or numbness in 1 or both legs

 Loss of control over bowels or bladder